Kaloh’s Newsletter

 Another shocking stat.
 Piter’s combined FxHash volume is close to ~$250k across six collections, while his only ArtBlocks collection (Skulptuuer) crossed the $10M volume mark.

-Why is there such a big difference in volume, floors, and every metric?
-Here are some possible reasons:
+5 reasons there’s a big difference in volume, floors, and every metric:

-4. The total number of active users on Ethereum is over ~1.5M while Tezos has ~85k users
+The total number of active users on Ethereum is over ~1.5M, while Tezos has ~85k users1.

 As always, crowd intelligence is much more powerful than one individual brain.
 Did you spot something exciting in the data?
 Do you have your own theory on why there is such a big gap between both generative platforms?
 I would love to hear your thoughts below.